Dudoxx/dudoxx_langchain/README.md

 The solution consists of several components:

 1. **ExtractionPipeline**: The main pipeline that orchestrates the extraction process
+2. **ParallelExtractionPipeline**: Advanced pipeline that processes multiple sub-domains in parallel
+3. **Domain Registry**: Registry for domain definitions with sub-domains and fields
-2. **TemporalNormalizer**: Handles date normalization and timeline construction
+4. **TemporalNormalizer**: Handles date normalization and timeline construction
-3. **ResultMerger**: Merges and deduplicates results from multiple chunks
+5. **ResultMerger**: Merges and deduplicates results from multiple chunks
-4. **OutputFormatter**: Formats extraction results in different formats
+6. **OutputFormatter**: Formats extraction results in different formats
-5. **RichLogger**: Provides rich console output with syntax highlighting
+7. **RichLogger**: Provides rich console output with syntax highlighting
-6. **Client Interface**: Both synchronous and asynchronous clients for easy integration
+8. **Client Interface**: Both synchronous and asynchronous clients for easy integration

 ## Installation